 // Study in groups and in the Science and Math Learning Center

-- Study a little bit every day, and go to the Math and Tutoring center.
+- Study a little bit every day, and go to the Science and Math Tutoring center.
 It will help a lot.

 - Get a study buddy and try rewriting things in a way you can understand it.